jteijema/asreview-simulation-project/README.md

 ## Exoscale

-The `exoscale` folder contains scripts for launching the cluster on Exoscale.
+The `exoscale` folder contains scripts for launching the cluster on Exoscale, and generating jobs for this cluster.

 ## Output